samuelebortolotti/Education-Trentino/docs/index.md

-This project was developed by Samuele Bortolotti and Erich Robbi for the *Knowledge Graph Engineering* course of the master's degree in Computer Science at University of Trento.
+This project was developed by Samuele Bortolotti and Erich Robbi for the *Knowledge Graph Engineering* course of the master's degree in Computer Science at the University of Trento.

 # Project Description
 Reusability is one of the main principles in the Knowledge Graph Engineering (KGE) process